Colors: purple = native, orange = non-native

 This showy flower is called Fairy Duster (Calliandra eriophylla), aka hairy leaf calliandra.
 It likes dry, gravely, alkaline soil like on some dry hillsides and desert washes.

-Here the pink Fairy Duster has taken over this hill, forcing out the yellow Wild Mustard and the other contenders.
+Here the lavender-pink Fairy Duster has taken over this one hill, growing rapidly, taking away sun, water and nutrients from other plants.

 4d.
 May 21 2019 Brea Dam Park